Why Coaches Need Custom Websites vs Templates

 Niche-Specific Design Is Not Optional

-Your coaching niche is not just a label.
+Your coaching niche isn't just a label.
 It is an ecosystem.

 A coach for high-achieving women with imposter syndrome needs a completely different digital experience than a coach for retired executives finding purpose.
 A health coach for postpartum mothers needs different visual language than a coach for endurance athletes.